alirezarezaeikalat/firebase-cloud-functions/readMe.txt

     <!-- Initialize Firebase -->
     <script src="/__/firebase/init.js"></script>

+    [ATTENTION]
+      because we use firebase cli we don't need to initialize the app like we use without cli:

+      import firebaseConfig from "../config/firebase-config.js";
+      // Initialize Firebase
+      firebase.initializeApp(firebaseConfig);

 6. Then because we use firebase hosting, in this project. we can use development server that is inside firebase-tools to preview the project: